New & Used Kia Soul: In Depth

 GET A FREE PRICE QUOTE

-The Kia Soul is a tall, quirky hatchback—depending on your perspective—that provides a combination of functionality and economy for its price and size.
+The Kia Soul is a tall, quirky hatchback—depending on your perspective—that provides a blend of functionality and economy for its price and size.
 It competes with the Nissan Cube, Scion xD, and the Honda Fit, all of which have edgy styling, too.
 See the Kia Soul compared to its competitors.

 First shown in production form at the 2008 Paris auto show, the Soul was designed at the company's U.S. headquarters near Irvine, California, credited to Mike Torpey under the design leadership of Peter Schreyer.
 It's assembled in South Korea.